EUC-JP

 A Japanese character encoding widely used on UNIX systems.
 Part of the Extended Unix Code family.

-EUC-JP (Extended Unix Code for Japanese) is a character encoding developed for handling Japanese text on UNIX operating systems.
-It represents JIS X 0208 kanji using 2 bytes per character.
+EUC-JP (Extended Unix Code for Japanese) is a character encoding designed for handling Japanese text on UNIX operating systems.
+Developed in the late 1980s and widely adopted through the 1990s, it became the standard encoding for the Japanese UNIX community.
+It encodes the JIS X 0208 kanji set using 2 bytes per character and combines this with an ASCII-compatible single-byte region, enabling efficient processing of mixed English and Japanese text.